List of AFC Ajax affiliated clubs: Pachuca

 C.F.
 Pachuca is a Mexican club from Pachuca playing in the Liga MX, the top professional football league in Mexico.
 On 5 August 2022 it was announced that Ajax and Pachuca had agreed to terms on an official partnership.
 The purpose of the first partnership deal, closed by Klaas-Jan Huntelaar and Armando Martínez, is to improve the youth academy of the Mexican club and scouting in the region.

+Gamba Osaka

+Gamba Osaka is a Japanese club from Osaka playing in the J. League, the top professional football league in Japan.
+The purpose of the collaboration is to improve on identification of talent, and the development of players at an early stage.

 Various HETT-clubs

 Ajax have a number of partnerships with clubs from in and around Amsterdam (within approximately 35 km circumference) who fall under the HETT covenant.
 The HET was founded in 1946 to address the needs of clubs playing in the Hoofdklasse, Eerste Klasse and Tweede Klasse.
 Since the introduction of the Topklasse it has been referred to as the HETT.
 The HETT-clubs participate in meetings, training demonstrations at Sportpark De Toekomst and participate in the Ajax HETT-Tournament.
 They also share full access to the Ajax Online Academy and help scout for talent.
 The various partnerships are managed and overseen by Joost van Dam and Heini Otto for Ajax.